tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 ## Component Lifecycle
-For each component, the CSW framework creates a `Supervisor` that creates the TLA, and along with the abstract behavior class provided by the framework, it starts up and intiailizes the component in a standardized way.
+For each component, the CSW framework creates a `Supervisor` that creates the TLA, and along with the abstract behavior class provided by the framework, it starts up and initializes the component in a standardized way.
 At the conclusion of the startup of the component, it is ready to receive commands from the outside world.
 The following figure is used to describe the startup lifecycle interactions between the framework and the TLA.

 ![lifecycle](../images/framework/Lifecycle.png)

+### initialize

-As described in @ref:[Creating a Component](../commons/create-component.md), in either standalone or when running within a container, a `Supervisor` is created with a @ref:[ComponentInfo](describing-components.md) file.
+As described in @ref:[Creating a Component](../commons/create-component.md),  a `Supervisor` is created based on the contents of the @ref:[ComponentInfo](describing-components.md) file.
 The figure shows that the Supervisor in the framework creates the specified TLA.
 Once the TLA is created, the framework calls the `initialize` handler.
-This is the oportunity for the component to perform initialization needed before it is ready to receive commands.
+This is the opportunity for the component to perform any initialization needed before it is ready to receive commands.

+The implementation of the `initialize` handler is up to the developer.
+A common task will be for the component to fetch a configuration from the Configuration Service.
+It may also determine the location of components or services it needs from the Location Service.

-The TLA indicates a successful `initialize` by returning.
-If it cannot initialize, it can throw an exception, which will be caught and logged.
+The TLA indicates a successful `initialize` by returning normally.
+If it cannot initialize, the handler should throw an exception, which will be caught and logged.
 The Supervisor will retry the creation and initialization of the TLA three times.
-If it fails after three times processing stops.

-@@@ note
-After failing to create and initialize three times, the Supervisor will log a message and stop.
-In the future when the Alarm Service exists, there will probably be an alarm that will be set to notify the operator of a failure since there is serious problem.
+If it fails after three times, the Supervisor will log a message and stop.
-@@@

 When `initialize` succeeds, the Supervisor in the framework and the component itself enter the Running state.
 When in the Running state, commands received from outside the component are passed to the TLA (see below).

-### initialize

-The `initialize` handler is invoked when the component is created.
-This is different than constructor initialization to allow non-blocking asynchronous operations.
-The component can initialize state such as configuration to be fetched from Configuration Service, location of components or services to be fetched from Location Service etc. These vary from component to component.

 Assembly/Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/example/framework/components/assembly/AssemblyComponentHandlers.scala) { #initialize-handler }